James Calder

 Edge AI6 min read

-Your Guests Deserve an AI Concierge That Works Mid-Ocean
+AI Concierge That Works Mid-Ocean

 James Calder·April 1, 2026